Codecademy/docs/content/mysql/concepts/data-types/data-types.md

 ### String Data Types

-`BINARY(size)`: Used to store binary strings of fixed length.
-Is suitable for exact binary operations for instance when data columns of binary data need exact length and content requirements (cryptographic hashes or binary encoded data).
+- `BINARY(size)`: Used to store binary strings of fixed length.
+It is suitable for exact binary operations for instance when data columns of binary data need exact length and content requirements (cryptographic hashes or binary encoded data).
 - `BLOB(size)`: Used to store large binary data, like images, audio/video files, or other binary data files based on storage and database configuration.
 It's useful for variable data-saving scenarios, and back-ups.
 - `CHAR(size)`: Used to store predefined fixed-length strings of characters, useful in cases when the database holds strings of known length like postal codes and abbreviations.
 - `ENUM(val1, val2, val3, ...)`: Used to store a list of possible values that were predefined with required storage dependent on enumerated values (1, 2, or 4 bytes).
-Is useful when a database needs to prevent invalid data entries.
+It is useful when a database needs to prevent invalid data entries.
 - `LONGBLOB`: Used to store binary data that is beyond the capacity of other options.
 It can store up to 4GB and is an efficient storage option for handling complex binary objects.
 - `LONGTEXT`: Used to store text data that is very large, up to 4 GB of data being suitable for applications, and document repositories that handle large textual content
 - `MEDIUMBLOB`: Used for storing large binary object data types like medium-sized images of up to 16 MB.